 Priority Description High High priority recommendations have actual / potential critical implications for achievement of the Service's objectives and/or a major effect on service delivery.

-Agreed actions should be urgently implemented by the Service and the associated risk(s) added to the Service Risk Register.
+Agreed actions should be urgently implemented by the Service within 3 months of the issue of the final audit report and the associated risk(s) added to the Service Risk Register.
 Recommendations will be followed-up by Internal Audit as they fall due.
 Medium Medium priority recommendations have actual / potential significant implications for achievement of the Service's objectives and/or a significant effect on service delivery.
-Agreed actions should be implemented by the Service within the agreed timescales and formal consideration should be given to adding the associated risk(s) to the Service Risk Register.
-Recommendations will be followed-up by Internal Audit as part of the next audit review.
+Agreed actions should be implemented by the Service within 9 months of the issue of the final audit report and formal consideration should be given to adding the associated risk(s) to the Service Risk Register.
+Recommendations will be followed-up by Internal Audit as part of the next audit review or within 12 months after the implementation due date (whichever is sooner).
 Low Low priority recommendations have actual / potential minor implications for achievement of the Service's objectives and/or a minor effect on service delivery.
-It rests with the Service implement these actions and advise Internal Audit of the outcome.
+It rests with the Service to implement these actions.
+Recommendations will not be routinely followed up by Internal Audit, however, action taken to implement may be assessed on an ad hoc basis.

-- 14.7 Contents of draft reports are discussed with managers to confirm factual accuracy.
-Significant issues will be brought to the attention of management during the course of engagements to allow for immediate action. - 14.8 Managers are required to give timely responses to each recommendation, detailing the responsible officer for each action and the target date for completion. - 14.9 All audit opinions are reported to the Statutory Officers Group and the Audit and Governance Committee.
+- 18.7 Contents of draft reports are discussed with managers to confirm factual accuracy.
+Significant issues will be brought to the attention of management during the course of engagements to allow for immediate action. - 18.8 Managers are required to give timely responses to each recommendation, detailing the responsible officer for each action and the target date for completion. - 18.9 All audit opinions are reported to the Statutory Officers Group and the Audit and Governance Committee.
 Audit reports with 'Minimal' assurance will be provided in full to the Audit and Governance Committee and 'Partial' assurance audit reports will be provided in a summary format.